Kairn/rakurima/doc/README.md

 The worker thread briefly sleeps in between its working cycles, when it wakes up, it does the following:
 1. Receives new messages from the STDIN thread and action upon them.
 Items that are not completed immediately will be queued.
 2. Housekeeping for the internal state machine:
-   1. If this node is leader, send out heartbeats to other nodes if the configured interval has elapsed.
+   1. If this node is leader, send out replication RPCs (functions like heartbeat too) to other nodes if the configured interval has elapsed.
    2. If not leader, check election timeout to determine if a new election is needed.
 3. Go through the work queue and action upon tasks that are ready to make progress.